Internet and voice requirements

 Etiquette during the module

-Please keep your microphone on mute unless you are speaking.
+Please keep your microphone on mute (icon is at the lower left of the Zoom screen) unless you are speaking.
 This will alleviate echo and extraneous noise for everyone.

 If you have questions, just ask them at an appropriate time in the discussion (there is no “raise hand” function on Zoom).

-During general discussions, each person should monitor his/her mute button, but feel free to turn it off and join in on a discussion.
+During general discussions, feel free to turn mute off and join in the discussion.

 It is VERY important to close any unnecessary programs, e.g., email, internet browser, which will take bandwidth and compete with the Zoom signal for transmission of data and cause you to have unstable Zoom signals.

-Please set up your space for the class in a quiet, non-distracting environment.
-Since we will all be at our own homes for the class, please let other people who may live with you or be visiting to not wander around in view of the camera (pretty distracting—we will want to know, Who is that?) and to please not introduce background noise.
-Disconnect, turn off, or silence any phones.
-Remove any other sources of sound around you.
+Set up your space for the module in a quiet, non-distracting environment.
+Since everyone will be at their own homes during the videoconference, please be sure other people or pets (!) will not come into the camera's view (pretty distracting—everyone will want to know, Who is that?) and try to avoid background noise.
+Disconnect, turn off, or silence all phones and remove any other sources of sound.

-If you are dropped from the videoconference, use the link provided in the original invitation to the meeting email and log back in immediately.
-Email or call the Teacher’s cell phone if you cannot log back in.
+If you are dropped from the videoconference, use the link provided in the original email invitation to the videoconference and log back in immediately.
+Text, email, or call the Teacher’s cell phone if you are unable to log back in.